 Man’s behaviour always involves choice and he will purchase from various alternatives available in the market based on his purchasing power.

-There are two important concept in Economics which we can not neglect –
+There are two important concepts in Economics which we can not neglect –

 1. Demand i.e. Consumption and